3mersspace/Futuristic-Login-Page-HTML-CSS-/README.md

 ## 📂 Usage
 You can open the project by simply running the `index.html` file in any browser.

+⚠️ Note: This project is not yet responsive (mobile-friendly).

 ---

 💡 *This project is part of my frontend learning journey.*